riscv-software-src/riscof/docs/source/installation.rst

     and must be present in the dut-plugin directory.
 One can refer to the :ref:`plugin_def` section for more details on how to write this Python file.

-    The directory will also need to contain the `riscv-config` based isa and platform yamls which provide a definition of the DUT.
+    The directory will also need to contain the `riscv-config` based ISA and platform yamls which provide a definition of the DUT.
 These yamls will be used to filter tests that need to be run on the DUT.